contentionary/template/README.md

 ## How to get your account as a developer

-Visit [edtify.com/register](https://www.edtify.com/register) to create your account.
+- Visit [edtify.com/register](https://www.edtify.com/register) to create your account.

+- Verify your account through your mail and proceed to login

 ## How to get your centre ID as a developer